v8/v8.dev/src/blog/adaptor-frame.md

 ![Performance impact of removing the arguments adaptor frame, as measured through a micro-benchmark.](/_img/v8-release-89/perf.svg)

 The graph shows that there is no overhead anymore when running on [JIT-less mode](https://v8.dev/blog/jitless) (Ignition) with a 11.2% performance improvement.
 When using [TurboFan](https://v8.dev/docs/turbofan), we get up to 40% speedup.

 This microbenchmark was naturally designed to maximise the impact of the arguments adaptor frame.
 We have however seen a considerable improvement in many benchmarks, such as in [our internal JSTests/Array benchmark](https://chromium.googlesource.com/v8/v8/+/b7aa85fe00c521a704ca83cc8789354e86482a60/test/js-perf-test/JSTests.json) (7%) and in [Octane2](https://github.com/chromium/octane) (4.6% in Richards and 6.1% in EarleyBoyer).

-## TL;DR: Reverse the arguments!
+## TL;DR: Reverse the arguments

 The whole point of this project was to remove the arguments adaptor frame, which offers a consistent interface to the callee when accessing its arguments in the stack.
 In order to do that, we needed to reverse the arguments in the stack and added a new slot in the callee frame containing the actual argument count.
 The figure below shows the example of a typical frame before and after the change.

 ![](/_img/adaptor-frame/frame-diff.svg)

 ## Making JavaScript calls faster

 To appreciate what we have done to make calls faster, let’s see how V8 performs a call and how the arguments adaptor frame works.

 What happens inside V8 when we invoke a function call in JS?
 Let’s suppose the following JS script: